ox-eye/Ox4Shell/README.md

                         The maximum number of iteration to perform on a given payload (default: 150)

 Targets:
-  Choose on which target to run Ox4Shell on
+  Choose which target payloads to run Ox4Shell on

   -p PAYLOAD, --payload PAYLOAD
-                        A single payload to deobfuscate, make sure to escape '$' signs -f FILE, --file FILE  A file containing payloads delimited by newline
+                        A single payload to deobfuscate, make sure to escape '$' signs (default: None) -f FILE, --file FILE  A file containing payloads delimited by newline (default: None)
 ```